gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 ## Data ingestion in GNSS-SDR

-The input of a software receiver are the raw bits that come out from the front-end’s analog-to-digital converter (ADC), as shown below.
+The inputs of a software receiver are the raw bits that come out from the front-end’s analog-to-digital converter (ADC), as shown below.
 Those bits can be read from a file stored in the hard disk or directly in real-time from a hardware device through USB or Ethernet buses.